fruitcake/laravel-cors/readme.md

     'Barryvdh\Cors\Middleware\HandleCors',

-Publish the config file to create your own configuration:

-     $ php artisan config:publish barryvdh/laravel-cors

-The config.php file will be published in app/config/packages/barryvdh/laravel-cors
+Set the `laravel-cors.paths` and `laravel-cors.defaults` config in ConfigServiceProvider, or copy config/config.php to a local `config/laravel-cors.php` file.

 ## License